But, yesterday, the pancreatic cancer he’d been battling for over a year finally took his life.

 But Judge Duplantier believed family always came before work.

 I remember one scheduling conference with a lot of lawyers, which naturally made it hard to pick a trial date.
-We finally got to a point where a date looked good for everyone.
-Suddenly one guy start rustling his papers.
-Everyone turned to the middle aged lawyer who nervously informed the Judge the date was a problem for him.
+We finally got to a point where a date looked good for everyone, except a middle-aged lawyer who nervously informed the Judge the date was a problem for him.